 - The steadily increasing elevation gain, coupled with minimal tree cover result in non-stop epic views of the Zion Canyon.

-- In April (when we did the hike), the trail was full of beautiful wildflowers, including many vibrant red Indian Paintbrushes.
+- The Watchman Trail in April (when we did the hike) was full of beautiful wildflowers, including many vibrant red Indian Paintbrushes.

 - Keep one eye on the skies and you might be rewarded with a glimpse of the largest flying land bird in North America, the majestic California Condor.
-These beautiful birds have an incredible 9.5′ wingspan and love to soar high above the canyon riding high on thermal winds.
+These beautiful birds have an incredible 9.5′ wingspan and love to soar high above Zion Canyon riding high on thermal winds.

 We were lucky enough to see a group of them circling high above the plateau during our lunch break.
-They fly very high up, so bring binoculars if you wish to see them up-close.
+They fly very high up, so bring binoculars if you wish to see a California Condor up-close.

 Hiking Watchman Trail with Kids